decoutkhanqindev/decoutkhanqindev/README.md

 # 💫 Yes sir!
-My name is Minh Khanq!!!
+My name is Minh Khanq
 - 🌱 I’m currently learning everything about mobile platforms.
 - ⚡ Fun fact: We are not the same, but we are developers!!!